netkeep80/NNets/README.md

 2. Compile:

 • Navigate to the project directory.
-• Compile the code using a command like: g++ -o NNets NNets.cpp
+• Compile the code using a command like: g++ -o NNets main.cpp

 3. Run: